CharlesHoffmanCPA/files/ae_Liabilities.md

 ## Liabilities
-Liabilities are resources owned to third parties.
+Liabilities are resources owned to third parties by an economic entity.